ig3/srf/README.md

 maximal interval: review once a year, by default.

-The order that unseen cards are presented as new cards is determined by their ordinal, which is copied from the fieldset.
+The order that unseen cards are presented as new cards is determined by their ordinal (ord), which is copied from the fieldset.

 It's all about the cards.